KendalCoder/edge_resource_analysis/simulation/kubernetes/README.md

 • Outputs a CSV file with columns: step, tag, and value.

-• Includes a helper to pick the latest log directory automatically.

 • Can also simulate logs using SummaryWriter (for testing visualizations).